 The archaeological site of Classe lies on the port area of the ancient city of Classe.
 It encompasses a series of warehouses built on the banks of a canal and lined along a road paved with Euganean trachyte.

-The archaeological site will be closed from 14th November 2016 to 31st March 2017
+The archaeological site is closed in winter from 1st November until 20th March

 Concession: 4€ (students 18 -25 years old)